Posts

 Image

-Driving certainly makes it easier getting to some of these rural sits.
+Driving has made our lives infinitely easier.
 In fact, there would be a lot we could not do given the limitations of public transport in these country areas.
-The surprising thing is that I find it more of a challenge to drive the country roads than through the streets of London mainly because the narrowness of the streets in the villages makes passing another car quite daunting at times.
+The surprising thing is that I find it more of a challenge to drive the country roads than through the streets of London, mainly because the narrowness of the streets in the villages makes passing another car quite daunting at times.
 I could feel myself breathe in and lean to the left every time a car approached us on one of these streets.
-Having said that, nothing will deter me from driving these areas as the beauty can only be fully appreciated by being there, right in the moment.
-Wadhurst is a sleepy little village apart from the cars picking up and dropping off the kiddies at school times and tradesmen.
-Or, maybe a semi-trailer trying to make its way down the street (footpath).
-England was commemorating Armistice Day on the weekend we walked into town.
-The local church and cemetery are situated on ...
+Max pulls her shoulders in as roads become lanes and they're still two-way!
+Having said that, nothing will deter me from driving these areas as the beauty can only be fully appreciated by being right there.
+Wadhurst is a sleepy little village apart from the cars picking up and dropping off the kiddies at school times - and tradesmen.
+Then there's the semi-trailer trying to make its way down the street.
+Footpaths are not safe for pedestrians!
+England was commemorating Armistice D...

 76. Wadhurst - House and Pet Sitting - Episode 17